 Remember, second-hand doesn't mean you have to settle for a beat-up velvet sofa from the 1990's.
 Online resources such as Edmonton Buy-and-Sell groups, Kijiji and Craigslist are great places to search for gently used (sometimes not used at all) furniture and accessories for half the cost.
 If you have the time, peruse a few thrift stores as well.
 Here you might find some hidden gems that can easily be cleaned up in no time.
 You might even have fun taking on a few DIY upcycling projects.

 When it comes to planning your decor, have you thought about making a few items yourself?
-Not only is there a wealth of easy, DIY home decor ideas online, they're a fun and affordable alternative to spending who-knows-how-much on speciality items in home stores.
+Not only is there a wealth of easy, DIY home decor ideas online, they're a fun and affordable alternative to spending who-knows-how-much on specialty items in home stores.
 Not to mention, you can personalize each and every item you craft with your own creative spin!
 You can even apply this tactic to other aspects of your new home as well - consider some stylish DIY storage options.

 Plan to Make Extra Mortgage Payments